The Crown: Australia

 It is a matter of debate whether separate Crowns exist for each Australian state.
 When referring to the Crown in multiple jurisdictions, wording is typically akin to "the Crown in right of [place], and all its other capacities".

 New Zealand

-In New Zealand, the term the Crown is used to mostly mean the authority of government; its meaning changes in different contexts.
-In the context of people considering the claims and settlements related to the Treaty of Waitangi, professor of history Alan Ward defines the Crown as "the people of New Zealand—including Māori themselves—acted through elected parliament and government."
+In New Zealand, the term "the Crown" is used to mostly mean the authority of government; its meaning changes in different contexts.
+In the context of considering the claims and settlements related to the Treaty of Waitangi, historian Alan Ward defines the Crown as "the people of New Zealand—including Māori themselves—acted through elected parliament and government."